 Many brands thought that 3D TVs would take over a large portion of the market when they became more widely available around 2011.
-In turn, this move led to consumers wondering how does a 3D TV work.
+In turn, this move led to consumers wondering how a 3D TV works.
 The early technology for 3D TV included stereoscopic, multi-view, and 2D-plus-depth displays.
 Modern 3D TVs use active shutter, polarized, or autostereoscopic 3D systems making them some of the best TVs in the market.
 Although these TVs seem harder to find in recent years, some consumers still own 3D TVs.

 Many modern TV sets with 3D utilize an active shutter 3D system.
 These systems have several other names, including alternate frame sequencing, alternate image, AI, alternating field, field sequential, or the eclipse method.
 For these systems to work, the users wear specially designed glasses, which block one eye at a time.

-They quickly switch back and forth the images between the eyes.
+They quickly switch the images back and forth between the eyes.
 For the eye to interpret these images, they must alternate so rapidly that the interruption does not interfere with the perceived image, which would look like a fusion of the two images into a single 3D image.